 Brady received a Master of Music in Cello Performance from the Indiana University Jacobs School of Music where he was a recipient of the Janos Starker Scholarship.
 Brady earned a Bachelor of Arts in Music from the University of California at Berkeley, receiving the Eisner Award for outstanding musical achievement.

-My students have won prizes in several competitions, including the United States International Music Competition (USIMC), the Korean-American Music Supporters' Association Competition (KAMSA), the Music Teachers Association of California (MTAC) VOCE competition, the American String Teachers Association (ASTA) competition, the US International Open Music Competition (USIOMC), and the United States Open Music Competition (USOMC), San Francisco International Innovative Music Competition, Pleasanton Youth Excellence in Arts (YEA!), and North California Young Talents Music Competition, King's Peak International Music Competition, San Francisco International Innovative Music Competition, Music Legacy Open Competition, ENKOR Competition, American Protege Competition, Bellegrande International Music Competition, London Young Musician Competition, and several others.
+My students have won prizes in several competitions, including the United States International Music Competition (USIMC), the Korean-American Music Supporters' Association Competition (KAMSA), the Music Teachers Association of California (MTAC) VOCE competition, the American String Teachers Association (ASTA) competition, the US International Open Music Competition (USIOMC), the United States Open Music Competition (USOMC), San Francisco International Innovative Music Competition, Pleasanton Youth Excellence in Arts (YEA!), and North California Young Talents Music Competition, King's Peak International Music Competition, San Francisco International Innovative Music Competition, Music Legacy Open Competition, ENKOR Competition, American Protege Competition, Bellegrande International Music Competition, London Young Musician Competition, and several others.

 I served as Jonathan Koh’s Teaching Assistant at UC Berkeley and at Mr. Koh’s private studio during my undergraduate studies.
 During my graduate program in Indiana, I took courses in cello pedagogy and was a guest artist in a teaching residency at several schools in Florida.
 Upon returning to California, I began teaching in the Tri-Valley where I maintain a studio of over forty students.